 The system covers approximately 760 acres and contains four individual wetland cells, in addition to levees, canals and ditches.
 Prior to construction, the area had been farmed for decades, during which time many feet of organic soils had been lost.
 Now lake water flows by gravity from west to east through an individual cell, before it is collected in the pump basin and lifted back up to the Apopka-Beauclair Canal.
 Most of the cleaner, treated water returns to Lake Apopka, while the remainder flows downstream toward Lake County Water Authority’s nutrient removal facility (NuRF) and Lake Beauclair.

-The dominant vegetation growing in flow-way cells are shallow marsh and shrub swamp species, including species such as pickerelweed (Pontederia cordata), arrowhead (Sagittaria lancifolia), cattail (Typha sp.), while shrub swamp areas have primrose willow (Ludwigia peruviana) and some willow (Salix).
+The dominant vegetation growing in flow-way cells are shallow marsh and shrub swamp species, including species such as pickerelweed (Pontederia cordata), arrowhead (Sagittaria lancifolia), fireflag (Thalia geniculata), cattail (Typha sp.), while shrub swamp areas have primrose willow (Ludwigia peruviana) and some willow (Salix).

 As incoming lake water passes through the Marsh Flow-Way’s shallow cells, the emergent vegetation slows water velocity, causing suspended particles and algae containing phosphorus and other nutrients to settle out.
 These accumulated organic particles, along with decayed wetland vegetation, continuously form new sediments, which store the filtered nutrients.
 It takes water two to seven days to flow through the system.

 Upon initial start-up, phosphorus and suspended solids removal rates increased annually, due to increased flows through the system.
 After 2008, it was determined that too much water was causing erosion, and flows were reduced to allow for better treatment and reduced erosion.
 Treatment efficiency began to decline in 2015, and damage from Hurricane Irma further decreased treatment efficiency.
-Maintenance began in 2019 to re-level the wetland cells and reopen ditches which promote sheetflow conditions in the cells.
-All cells are expected to be back in operation in 2022.
-Through December 2018, the system removed about 32 metric tons of phosphorus from Lake Apopka, or an annual total phosphorus removal rate of 2.2 metric tons per year.
+Maintenance was completed in August of 2021 to re-level the wetland cells and reopen ditches which promote sheetflow conditions in the cells.
+Water is slowly being allowed into the cells to promote growth of wetland vegetation and prevent short circuiting.
+Operation of the cells was halted during construction; however, all cells are expected to be back in operation by 2022.
+Through May 2019, and prior to facility rehabilitation, the system removed about 32 metric tons of phosphorus from Lake Apopka, or an annual total phosphorus removal rate of 2.2 metric tons per year.
 The system also helped clear Lake Apopka’s water by filtering 4,300 metric tons of total suspended solids annually.